oltdaniel/zig-wasm-example/README.md

 }
 ```

-> The wasm file is nearly 13kB in size (gzip around 6kB).
+> The wasm file is about 18kB in size (gzip around 8kB).

 ## Requirements